 Here’s how to make the UTF declaration in the header of your pages:

-Any webfonts you use will need to be compatible with all the languages that your WordPress multi language site supports, especially for non-Latin based languages.
+Any web fonts you use will need to be compatible with all the non-English languages that your WordPress multi language site supports, especially for non-Latin based languages.
 This means the fonts you use must contain all the characters and glyphs needed.

-Some fonts might support Latin scripts but not RTL or Cyrillic, so check that the languages you need are included before committing to using any fonts.
-Before you download a font package, you should be able to check certain scripts are supported.
+Some fonts might support Latin scripts but not RTL or Cyrillic, so check that the non-English languages you need are included before committing to using any fonts.

 Google Fonts, for example, lets you select languages before downloading a font package: